 Hyperion offers both CDs, and downloads in a number of formats.
 The site is also available in several languages.

 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

 The Consort’s performances also embrace the spheres of contemporary music and improvisation: to date they have performed over thirty premieres and they have created striking collaborations with the jazz group Perfect Houseplants and, for a project exploring historic Portuguese and Goan music, the brilliant tabla player Kuljit Bhamra.
 Recent concert highlights have included a return visit to New York’s Carnegie Hall and performances in Sweden, Denmark, Slovenia, Italy, Belgium, Germany, Poland and Spain.
-The group is currently touring Europe and the USA with a grand new project presenting Carl Theodor Dreyer’s silent masterpiece La Passion de Jeanne d’Arc with a soundscape of music from the period in which the film is set, namely the early fifteenth century; they gave the fiftieth performance of the work at the Salzburg Festival in Austria in 2018.
+The group continues to tour Europe and the USA with a grand project presenting Carl Theodor Dreyer’s silent masterpiece La Passion de Jeanne d’Arc with a soundscape of music from the period in which the film is set, namely the early fifteenth century; they gave the fiftieth performance of the work at the Salzburg Festival in Austria in 2018.